ATTENTION

 Cross-country skiing is a fantastic way to stay fit and experience the natural beauty of our province.
 It’s easy to learn, anyone can do it, and many trails can be used free of charge.
 Creating your own tracks through untouched snow is magical – whether you’re skiing at snow-covered parks, or even in your own backyard.
-Interested in meeting fellow skiers?
-Consider joining a club to become part of the ski community, access expertly groomed trails, or take part in lessons.
+Consider joining a club to become part of the ski community, meet new people, access expertly groomed trails, or take part in lessons.
 Enjoy the cross-country skiing movement year-round, by participating in roller-skiing.

 How do I Start?
-Equipment + Learning to Ski
+Dressing for the Weather + Learning to Ski

 Classic or Skate Skiing?